romanbik/appSyncTutorial/README.md

 ## Database (AWS Aurora)

-Definig Aurora Cluster resource and secret manage to store user and password for it
+Secondly let's define Aurora Cluster resource and secret manage to store user and password for it.
+Inside AWS Secrets MAnager we will store all db credentioal data and its host, engine, name.
+As database we choice Aurora Serverless v1 with 5.7.mysql_aurora.2.07.1, because only this version has Web Api which enable the SQL HTTP endpoint, a connectionless Web Service API for running SQL queries against this database.
+When the SQL HTTP endpoint is enabled, you can also query your database from inside the RDS console (these features are free to use).

 **Here is resource definition.**
 file: `db.tf`